 How Generative AI Understands Prompts

-As introduced earlier, AI is a Function
+As introduced earlier, AI functions as a mathematical function

 .